Cuprate/cuprate/database/README.md

 As such, it is not implemented (yet).

 ## 4. Layers
-`cuprate_database` is logically abstracted into 4 layers, starting from the lowest:
+`cuprate_database` is logically abstracted into 5 layers, starting from the lowest:
 1. Backend
 2. Trait
 3. ConcreteEnv
-4. Thread-pool
+4. `ops`
-5. Service
+5. `service`

-where each layer is built upon the last.
+Each layer is built upon the last.

 <!-- TODO: insert image here after database/ split -->